kpobb1989/OllamaClientLibrary/README.md

     KeepChatHistory = false, // Default is true.
 The library will keep the chat history in memory.
     AutoInstallModel = true, // Default is false.
 The library will automatically install the model if it is not available on your local machine
     Timeout = TimeSpan.FromSeconds(30), // Default is 60 seconds.
-    ApiKey = "your-api-key", // Optional.
+    MaxPromptTokenSize = 4096, // Default is 4096 tokens.
+Increase this value if you want to send larger prompts ApiKey = "your-api-key", // Optional.
 It is not required by default for the local setup });